OzanSahin92/MtPlus/README.md

 ## Secondary Tasks

+* add links to data in f.e. dataLinks.txt in input/
+* expand the script getResultsOfCluster.sh to get all data and create one single sparse matrix file with new .py file in output/ for taumax= 2,8,16 respectively
-* cleaning up the code and remove unnecessary parts
+* clean up the code and remove unnecessary parts
 * add comprehensive description of all parts of this repository and the code to README.md
 * organize repo based on https://towardsdatascience.com/organizing-machine-learning-projects-e4f86f9fdd9c